astier/xswm/README.md

 ## Description

-[xswm](https://github.com/astier/xswm) is a minimal stacking and non-reparenting window-manager for X and has only one task.
+[xswm](https://github.com/astier/xswm) is a minimal window-manager for X with only one task.
 Open every window maximized.
 Zero configuration required.
+Due to its limited scope it is very minimal and performant (\~500 SLOC).
+No
-No built-in:
+built-in:

 - Hotkeys
 - Statusbar
-- Window-Decoration
+- Window-Decorations
 - Window-Switcher
 - etc.

-Due to its limited scope it is very minimal and performant (\~500 SLOC).
+Just a window-manager.
 Tries to be [ICCCM](https://www.x.org/releases/current/doc/xorg-docs/icccm/icccm.html) and [EWMH](https://specifications.freedesktop.org/wm-spec/latest/) compliant.